Submitty/submitty.github.io/_docs/student/login.md

 ---
 category: Student
-title: How do I Login to Submitty?
+title: How Do I Login to Submitty?
 permalink: /student
 ---